tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 ![image](https://user-images.githubusercontent.com/47282229/233204157-cc4327f6-46af-4368-82db-fee372195a50.png)
 ![image](https://user-images.githubusercontent.com/47282229/233204206-e5d2bb41-4341-498a-bfa9-5547fd908b4f.png)

+## Conclusion

+# Reflection
+## Future Development and Recommendations
+Another way to test the model's robustness is using the data from route 1 as the training data and the data from route 2 as the testing data and vice versa to see how the model works in completely new environments.
+Contingent on available computational resources, the model shold be tested with varying batch sizes larger than 1/16 the size of the data.
+Furthermore, to tune more hyper-parameters, such as the learning rate of the Adam optimizer, the choice of activation function, and the depth and the width of layers, further testing has to be executed while varying those parameters until the best results are achieved in terms of validation loss and over-fitting.
+Also, the effect of noise and pre-processing functions should be quantified through testing with and without the noise and pre-processing function.

 # References:
 * Duong, M.T., Do, T.D., Le, M.H.
 (2018).
 Navigating Self-Driving Vehicles Using Convolutional Neural Network.
 2018 4th International Conference on Green Technology and Sustainable Development (GTSD), 607-610, https://ieeexplore.ieee.org/abstract/document/8595533.